prof-rossetti/internet-technologies/exercises/local-dev-setup/exercise.md

 Windows users who don't already have a preferred command-line application are encouraged to install [Git Bash](https://git-scm.com/downloads), which will allow Windows users to write the same unix-style commands as Mac users.

+### Command-line Crash Course

-> FYI: The ["Command-line Computing" Exercise](/exercises/command-line-computing/exercise.md) will introduce you to the most useful commands for Mac Terminal and Windows Git Bash.
+After installing and configuring a command line application, complete this ["Command-line Computing" Exercise](/exercises/command-line-computing/exercise.md), which will introduce you to the most useful commands.

 ## Git CLI